-Heart failure, also called congestive heart failure or advanced congestive heart failure, is a condition in which weakened or stiff heart muscles reduce the heart’s ability to effectively pump blood—and the oxygen and nutrients in that blood—to the rest of the body.
+Heart failure, also called congestive heart failure (CHF) or advanced congestive heart failure, is a condition in which weakened or stiff heart muscles reduce the heart’s ability to effectively pump blood—and the oxygen and nutrients in that blood—to the rest of the body.
 CHF can be caused by a number of things including:

 - Cardiomyopathy (weak or deteriorated heart muscle)